ccb-hms/GWASCatalogSearchDB/README.md

   - count of how many metadata points are directly mapped to those ontology terms (`Direct` column).
   - count of how many metadata points are indirectly mapped to those terms via a more specific term in the hierarchy (`Inherited` column).
 - `efo_edges` and `efo_entailed_edges` contain, respectively, the asserted and entailed hierarchical (IS-A/SubClassOf) relationships between terms in EFO.
-- `efo_dbxrefs` contains database cross-references between terms in EFO and terms in other ontologies or controlled vocabularies, such as MeddRA, OMIM, MeSH, etc.
 - `efo_synonyms` contains the potentially multiple synonyms (in the `Object` column) of each EFO term (given in the `Subject` column).

 ### Querying the database